ome/omero-iviewer/docs/settings.md

 OMERO uses Spectrum Color Picker for selecting ROI colors.
 The `roi_color_palette` option allows you to specify a grid of colors for users to choose for ROIs.
 Define rows with brackets, and use commas to separate values.
 By default, only the first color of each row is shown.
-A full grid is shown when the default color picker is hidden (see below) To define a color palette use::
+A full grid is shown when the default color picker is hidden (see below).
+To define a color palette use::

     $ omero config set omero.web.iviewer.roi_color_palette "[rgb(0,255,0)],[darkred,red,pink],[#0000FF]"